tylerlam1/SENG_Notes/Third Year Term Two/SENG401/ClassNotes.md

 * Product Population: A set of products with many commonalities but also many differences
 * Product Line: A set of software intensive systems that share a common, managed set of features satisfying the specific needs of a particular market segment or mission and that are development from a common set of core assets.

+## Beyond Design Patterns
+* Function Libraries
+* Class Libraries
+* Design Patterns
+* Components
+* Frameworks
+* Software Product-Lines

+## Frameworks

+A reusable design of all or part of a system that represented by a set of abstract classes and their instance interact.
+* Defines how objects work together to get something
+* Defines the superclasses or public interface
+* The skeleton of an application that can be customized by an application

+Frameworks interact with application logic through:
+* Subclassing

+For example, let's investigate the *Inverstion of Control* principle.
+Frameworks invert the role of control between the application and infrastrcture.
+With a framework, you are no longer in control.
+The framework controls the way your application works.

+Frameworks has some notions like Events (mouse), hooks (exit) and subclassing (frame).
+Application lives inside the framework.